oracle-quickstart/oci-cloudera/v6/README.md

 ## Python Dependencies
-This template depends on Python, Paramiko, PIP, and cm_client.
-These should be installed on the host where you are deploying the Terraform template.
+This module depends on Python, Paramiko, PIP, and cm_client.
+These should be installed on the host you are using to deploy the Terraform module.

 On EL7 hosts, installation can be performed using the following commands: